Document Viewer Guide

 - Help: The help icon launches a popup which documents the toolbar icons, and the gesture and keyboard interface (or use H key).
 This information is also available on this page and for quick references in the sidebar.

 - Source: The document's source appears at the right end of the toolbar, and for some sources is a clickable link to that organization's website.
 The MFF obtains documents directly from the National Archives and from a number of private sources.
 The Assassination Archives and Research Center is the source for some of our largest collections.

 Tabs: Table of Contents, Document View, RIF Form

 The top portion of the frame surrounding the document page contains from 1 to 3 tabs, depending on the document:

 Table of Contents.
-The Table of Contents, if present, switches the page view to a listing of the document's sections and subsections. scroll down for more info »
+The Table of Contents, if present, switches the page view to a listing of the document's sections and subsections. see the Table of Contents Tab section for more info »

 RIF Form.
-The RIF Form tab is present for all documents which have Resource Identification Form pages, created by the National Archives.
-The form will usually be the first page in the document, but this tab presents the same data as an actual form, showing each form field and its value.
-A third column present for most fields lets you click a link to run a special search, which then shows you all documents with a matching value in that field. scroll down for more info »
+The RIF Form tab is present for all documents which have 15-digit Resource Identification Form pages, created by the National Archives.
+The form will usually be the first scanned page in the document, but this tab presents the same data as an actual web form, showing each form field and its value.
+A third column present for most fields lets you click a link to run a special search, which then shows you all documents with a matching value in that field. see the RIF Form Tab section for more info »

 Table of Contents Tab

 Reports and some other documents feature a table of contents which can help navigate them.